MakeContributions/DSA/docs/en/Sorting/Bubble-Sort.md

 Bubble Sort also known as Sinking Sort is the simplest sorting algorithm.
 It swaps the numbers if they are not in correct order.
 The Worst Case -
 Time Complexity : O(n^2)
-Space Compldxity : O(1) i.e it use constant space.
+Space Complexity : O(1) i.e it use constant space.
 ## Steps

 1. Compares the first element with the next element.